cilium/cilium/Documentation/policy/language.rst

 ================

 The layer 3 policy establishes the base connectivity rules regarding which endpoints can talk to each other.
-Layer 3 policies can be specified using two methods:
+Layer 3 policies can be specified using the following methods:

 * `Labels based`: This is used to describe the relationship if both endpoints are managed by Cilium and are thus assigned labels.
 The big advantage of this